 “Veduta della Chiesa di S. Giustina” from the “Gran Teatro di Venezia”, published by Domenico Lovisa, c.
 1717.

-“Nobile alla Rachetta” from the Gli abiti de veneziani (1754) by Giovanni Grevembroch, translated by René Seindal.
+“Nobile alla Rachetta” (Noble playing racchetta) from the Gli abiti de veneziani (1754) by Giovanni Grevembroch, translated by René Seindal.

 The Venetians played ball games of various kinds.
 The game of Calcio is the one sounds most modern, but it wasn’t exactly like it’s played today.
 Far from it, in fact.

-“Nobile al Giuoco del Calcio” from the Gli abiti de veneziani (1754) by Giovanni Grevembroch, translated by René Seindal.
+“Nobile al Giuoco del Calcio” (Nobleman at the game of Calcio) from the Gli abiti de veneziani (1754) by Giovanni Grevembroch, translated by René Seindal.

 “Gnaga” from the Gli abiti de veneziani (1754) by Giovanni Grevembroch, translated by René Seindal.